egis/handbook/Cultural-Manifesto.md

 * **Build** when there are no alternatives or the alternatives are too expensive or complex.

 * **Open Source** libraries should be used when possible, just ensure that the project will have longevity i.e. backed by an organisation like Apache, Google or a 2+ man commercial operation.

-*  **Buy** when it is cheaper than building
+*  **Buy** when then the TCO is lower than building (including initial development and maintenance)

 #### Design

-- Design for testability and more importantly test speed and stability
 - Include feature toggles so that broken features can be turned off, and behaviour can be changed based on a clients needs.
 Do not change the default feature setting until at least a major release.
 - Backwards compatibility is critical in terms of behaviour, configs and data.
 Upgrades between releases 5y+ years old is not unheard of.
 - Backend services should be stateless if at all possible, Never store session user state.
-- ​
 - While PaperTrail is deployed as a monolithic application it is composed of many modules and repositories.
 The primary reason is to reduce testing times.
 In addition each repository can have it's own lifecycle for languages and tooling

+#### Testing

+- Design for testability and more importantly test speed and stability
+- Focus on feature tests, integration tests (e2e) and unit tests (in that order)
+- Practise TDD (Test driven development) at the feature or e2e level, not unit test level
+- Don't create tests for the sake of it as tests require maintenance - tests should actually test something that could potentially break

 #### DevOps Toolchain